-For the year ended 31 December 2023, our Group recorded a total revenue of approximately RMB62.9 million, representing an increase of approximately 1,438.2% as compared to approximately RMB4.1 million for the year ended 31 December 2022.
-Such significant increase in revenue was mainly brought by the successful broadcasting of various TV series and web series during the period from 1 January 2023 to 31 December 2023 (the "Reporting Period") in which the Group has acted as executive producer and non-executive producer.
-Our gross loss increased by approximately 59.1% from gross loss of approximately RMB38.4 million for the year ended 31 December 2022 to gross loss of approximately RMB61.1 million for the year ended 31 December 2023.
-Our Group's net loss decreased by approximately 29.7% from net loss of approximately RMB141.5 million for the year ended 31 December 2022 to net loss of approximately RMB99.4 million during the Reporting Period.
-The net loss was primarily due to the volatility of the market and economy in the PRC which caused the substantial decrease in the licence fee of TV series that TV stations have offered during the Reporting Period as compared to that in the previous years.
-As a result, the Group has taken the view that the net realizable values of inventories will accordingly decrease and hence, the Group has written down the inventories to net realisable value.
-Therefore, the costs have increased and contributed to the net loss during the Reporting Period.
-Despite the volatile market and economy, the Group has strived to achieve an increase in revenue which has contributed to the decrease in net loss during the Reporting Period compared to the corresponding period last year.
+For the year ended 31 December 2024, our Group recorded a total revenue of approximately RMB4.1 million, representing a decrease of approximately 93.4% as compared to approximately RMB62.9 million for the year ended 31 December 2023.
+Such decrease in revenue was mainly brought by the tightened procurement budgets of TV stations and online video platforms and the delay of broadcasting schedule during the period from 1 January 2024 to 31 December 2024 (the "Reporting Period").
+Our gross loss decreased by approximately 36.3% from gross loss of approximately RMB61.1 million for the year ended 31 December 2023 to gross loss of approximately RMB38.9 million for the year ended 31 December 2024.
+Our Group's net loss decreased by approximately 1.1% from net loss of approximately RMB99.4 million for the year ended 31 December 2023 to net loss of approximately RMB98.3 million during the Reporting Period.
+The net loss was mainly attributable to (i) the decrease in revenue due to the tightened procurement budgets of TV stations and online video platforms and the delay of broadcasting schedule during the Reporting Period; (ii) the increase in the provisions for impairment of relevant assets after taking into account of a number of factors such as the development of the industry, age of inventory and intended sales during the Reporting Period; and (iii) the increase in the impairment of trade receivables due to the increase in the longaged trade receivables, as a result of slower collection of trade receivables during the Reporting Period.